noeljbass/BastionXRayFirefox/README.md

 ## Overview

 Bastion X-Ray is a Firefox extension that allows you to access paywalled articles through the Wayback Machine.
 This README will guide you through the process of downloading the ZIP repository and running the extension locally in your Firefox browser.
+For the Chrome version of this extension, go to https://github.com/noeljbass/BastionXRay

 ## Prerequisites